How Long Do Trailer Tires Last? The Truth Revealed

 It depends on a number of factors, including how often you use your trailer, what kind of terrain you’re driving on, and how well you maintain your tires.
 With proper care and maintenance, most trailer tires will last between three and five years.

 Do you have a trailer that you use for hauling your RV or boat?
-If so, then you know how important it is to have good tires on it.
+If so, you know how important it is to have good tires.
 But how often should you replace them?

 How long do trailer tires last?
 The answer to this question depends on a few factors, such as how often you use your trailer and what type of terrain you typically travel on.
 In general, though, most trailer tires will last for around 5 years with proper care.